ERICK-ZABALA/AUTOMATING-A-NETWORK-INVENTORY-WITH-PYTHON/README.md

 ![image](https://user-images.githubusercontent.com/38144008/222148411-97c31e44-5128-40de-821c-f85b4dedceec.png)

+Sometimes parsers can not be included in some plataforms, that is the reason of this error.(in asa device).

+## error parse

 # CLI APPROACH WORKS WITH PYATS - PARSE

 When we are using "pyats parse" in some devices the command "show version" is not available for example in "edge-firewall01 | asa".
 Not all is perfect :(.